QubesOS/qubes-doc/security/firewall.md

 **2. Route packets from the FirewallVM to the VM**

-From a Terminal window in the VM, take note of the 'IP address' for interface Eth0 (i.e. 10.137.2.x)
+From a Terminal window in the VM where the service to be exposed is running, take note of the 'IP address' for interface Eth0 (i.e. 10.137.2.y, 10.137.0.y in Qubes R4)

 ` ifconfig | grep -i cast `